-DCME adopts standardised approaches for calculating its regulatory capital requirements in relation to market risk in accordance with BIPRU 7 (Market Risk).
+DCME adopts standardised approaches for calculating its regulatory capital requirements in relation to market risk accordance with CRD IV, Part Three, Title IV (Own funds requirements for Market Risk).

 3.2.
 Credit Risk

 Credit risk is defined as the potential financial loss arising from a customer or counterparty failing to meet its financial obligations to the Firm as they become due.
 Credit Risk includes Counterparty Risk and Issuer Risk, along with Reputational, Litigation and other risks.